 • Octet No. 2 (information element length) shall be set to "0" to indicate that no further octets belonging to this information element follow.

-In order to indicate call forwarding, the Facility IE shall be empty and the Facility-UUIE shall indicate in the alternativeAddress or the alternativeAliasAddress the terminal to which the call is to be redirected.
+In order to indicate call forwarding or call transfer, the Facility IE shall be empty and the Facility-UUIE shall indicate in the alternativeAddress or the alternativeAliasAddress the terminal to which the call is to be redirected.
 In this case, the facilityReason shall be set to callForwarded.

 To instruct an endpoint to call a different endpoint because the calling endpoint wishes to join a conference and the called endpoint does not have the MC, the Facility IE would be left empty as well.
 The conferenceID shall indicate the conference to join and the reason in the Facility-UUIE shall be routeCallToMC.